Investments are an integral part of the modern economy.

 - the country’s low public debt (one of the lowest in Europe)

-- an independent judicial system, and as a result a low level of corruption
+- independent judicial system, and as a result a low level of corruption

-- прогноз projected financial and tax policy of the state
+- predictable fiscal and taxation policy of the state

 - electronic state (e-Estonia) and developed IT infrastructure in all sectors of the economy